Financial Aid

 The cost of attendance is prescribed by federal regulations and includes:

-- The housing and food at the university or an allowance for housing and food for a commuting/distance student
+• Housing and food charges for on-campus students, or an allowance for housing and food for a commuter or online student

-For residential and/or commuter students, the Office of Financial Aid will prepare an aid package and mail this information to the student’s home address as soon as possible or send the student information to access the financial aid portal.
-For all other students, an email will be sent to access the financial aid portal to review their aid.
+For first-time residential and/or commuter students, the Office of Financial Aid will prepare and send an aid package outlining eligibility at MBU.
+This aid package will be completed after the student is admitted to the university and the FAFSA results are received.
+For online and returning students, an email will be sent to access the MBU financial aid portal once the aid is ready for review.

 When the student receives an award letter or accesses the Financial Aid Portal, they will be asked to make decisions on which types of aid they will accept.
 The student may also need to complete further paperwork depending on individual aid situations.
 Explanations of what is needed by the aid office to complete a student’s aid package will be found in the financial aid portal.
 Students are asked to read all information carefully and respond promptly to any requests by the aid office.